PaddlePaddle/FastDeploy/docs/en/build_and_install/xpu.md

 make -j8
 make install
 ```
-After the compilation is complete, the fastdeploy-xpu directory will be generated, indicating that the PadddleLite-based FastDeploy library has been compiled.
+After the compilation is complete, the fastdeploy-xpu directory will be generated, indicating that the Padddle Lite based FastDeploy library has been compiled.

 ## Python compile
 The compilation command is as follows: